Adopt A Highway Program

 THANK YOU TO ALL THE ADOPT A HIGHWAY VOLUNTEERS FOR ANOTHER SUCCESSFUL CLEAN UP IN FALL OF 2013.

-Scott County currently has two roads open for adoption for spring of 2013.
+Scott County currently has one road open for adoption for spring of 2014.

 County Highway 4 from CH7(Church Avenue) to CH11(Delmar Avenue) is open in Belle Plaine/Helena Twp.